 A. Eligibility requirements for all competitions associated with this RFA:

-- 1. A not-for-profit organization located in the District of Columbia (DC) and licensed by the DC Department of Client and Regulatory Affairs (DCRA) to conduct business. - 2.
-Ability to enter into an agreement with DBH requiring compliance with all governing federal and District of Columbia laws and regulations, including Substance Use Disorders and Mental Health Grants (22-A DCMR Chapter 44).
+1. Ability to enter into an agreement with DBH requiring compliance with all governing federal and District of Columbia laws and regulations, including Substance Use Disorders and Mental Health Grants (22-A DCMR Chapter 44).